rbuurma/rise-2019/Assignments/Rise_assignment_4.md

 Then write a paragraph opening out into one or more of the many large questions raised by this assignment - about the difference between a single copy of a book, a digital facsimile of that book, what that digital facsimile comes to stand for or stand in for in a database like ECCO, and then what happens when we extract a text from that digital facsimile.
 What questions would you add?
 How might we begin to answer them?
 Stay specific - choose one or two.

-Post these paragraphs to Known with #Exercise4 #DigitalSurrogates #TextPreparation and any other relevant tags.
+Post these paragraphs to Wordpress.

 ### Remember

-This is the first iteration of this assignment; if you run into bugs or other difficulties, please let me know.
+If you run into bugs or other difficulties, please let me or Neel know.

 ### Acknowledgements

+Thanks to Neel Gupta for testing and proofing this assignment for 2019.